 What Are the Best Nespresso Replenishable Capsules?

 When it comes to the Nespresso Original Line, there are few available alternatives that will let you avoid using a new Nespresso capsule for each coffee you make.
 You can:

 - Use a pod made from stainless steel.

 - Use a pod made of plastic that’s ideally BPA-free.

 - Reusing your original Nespresso capsules, by filling them with some ground coffee of your preference.

 We will go over all the above-mentioned options in detail.

 My criteria for choosing the best products was that they work perfectly fine with Nespresso machines.

-At the same time – making sure that the reusable pods are not too complicated to use and also make a satisfying cup of coffee.
+At the same time – I made sure to pick reusable pods that are not too complicated to use and also make a satisfying cup of coffee.

-I also included clear instructions on how to use each model I am reviewing to save you some more time for research.
+I also included clear instructions on how to use each model I am reviewing to save you some research time.